neomorphic/inky.js/README.md

 ```
 ### inky.terminal:

-Inky.terminal is an extemded featureset of the default gloal conole, supporting all of the documented features of the console and extending them to include color features:
+Inky.terminal is an extended featureset of the default gloal console, supporting all of the documented features of the console and extending them to include color features:

 ```js
 const terminal = new inky.terminal()